The New England Journal of Medicine July 02, 2015

 Endpoint

-Key result: Pembrolizumab demonstrated superior progression-free and overall survival compared to ipilimumab in patients with advanced melanoma.
+Key result: Pembrolizumab significantly prolonged progression-free and overall survival and had less high-grade toxicity compared to ipilimumab.

 2015